 Thepla

 Theplas is a type of Indian flatbread that originated in the western state of Gujarat.
-They are usually made from a soft dough of whole wheat flour, gram flour (besan), yogurt, fenugreek/ methi leaves, and spices and are grilled on a heated tawa or frying pan.
+They are usually made from a soft dough of whole wheat flour, gram flour (besan), yogurt, fenugreek/ methi leaves, and spices, and cooked on a heated tawa or frying pan.
 This delectable thepla is ideal for breakfast with chai.

 Paneer Paratha